Your Cart

 Lesson thumbnail

-Praveen Mashe explains the traditions in Warli Art
+Praveen Mhase explains the traditions in Warli art

 With a history of more than a hundred years, the simple yet fascinating art of Warli art carries the beauty of minimalism and deep storytelling.
-Uncover the beauty of India's most popular tribal art here.
+Uncover the beauty of India's most popular tribal art in this chapter.

 3 mins